tytydraco/yessleep/out/I_was_a_death_row_guard_who_got_reassigned_to_Guard_death_Today_I_had_a_long_talk_with_Karma.md

 Extraordinary inmates require extraordinary protocol.
 I’ll try to make it short and sweet.

 DO NOT ATTEMPT TO ESCAPE.
 DO NOT KNOCK ON WALL INCESSANTLY, HOPING FOR A DOOR TO OPEN.
 YOUR DAY ENDS AT 5PM, A DOOR WILL OPEN (SOMEWHERE).
 YOU WILL PROBABLY FIND IT.

 Death has total control of all mechanical processes in the facility.
-She has been relatively liberal with privileges, but beware of taking advantage–she offends easily and will proceed to what she refers to as a “clap back” that will be significantly unpleasant and cost precious resources while you recover in our infirmary.
+She has been relatively liberal with privileges, but beware of taking advantage–she offends easily and will proceed to what she refers to as a “clap back” that will be significantly unpleasant and cost the organization precious resources while you recover in our infirmary.

 To be fair, Death has supernaturally sensitive hearing.
 You are just annoying her with endless knocking.
 Know that it is not truly endless.
 She ends it.
 On a good day, she’ll kill you.
 On a bad day, she’ll stick you in a liminal space until you starve or lose the will to live while knocks from nowhere surround you for the rest of your days.